Reading Time: 5 minutes

 We spent a few days tasting and visiting cellars in Hungarian Tokaj during the Fall of 2017 and came away enchanted.
 The wines lived up to the lofty expectations.
 Less than one month later, we found ourselves tasting and visiting producers on the Slovak side.
 Would these wines be of the same quality as those across the border?
 We had a great time finding out as you can see in the video below.

-There a handful of producers making traditional Tokaj: Chateau Grand Bari, Chateau Vescesy, Chateau Viničky, Ostrožovič, Tokaj & Co., and Tokaj Macik.
+Officially there are 900 hectares of registered vineyards in the region although many told us that less than half are actually planted with vines.
+There a handful of producers making traditional wines in Slovak Tokaj: Chateau Grand Bari, Chateau Vescesy, Chateau Viničky, Ostrožovič, Tokaj & Co., and Tokaj Macik.
 We visited the latter two on this trip and tasted several others at the Furmint Forum.
 There were several outstanding wines being made but the sweet wines are a distinctly different style than those across the border in Hungary.
 We found the Slovak Sweet Tokaj wines to be more oxidative in style than those from the Hungarian side, which is neither good or bad, it’s just different.

 Tokaj Macik is an ambitious producer and his wines are the most modern and precise from all we have tasted in Slovak Tokaj.
 Jaro Macik is a young and ambitious winemaker who owns about 35 hectares of vineyards.
 He walked us through his estate which includes a restaurant, guesthouse, spa, and cellar.
 We started with a tour of the facilities and were worried that it was all smoke and mirrors… until we tasted the wine.